noteflow-ai/A2UI/angular/README.md

-# A2UI Restaurant
+# Angular A2UI

-This is a UI to search for restaurants.
+These are sample implementations of A2UI in Angular.

 ## Prerequisites